Mental Health, Addictions and Substance Use Health in the Community

 What is a community-based dashboard?

-The dashboard is a community driven tool, built by community partners, for the communityThis dashboard was born out of the recommendations from the Ottawa Community Action Plan Summit in 2019 and is a result of a multi-year collaboration between Ottawa Community Action Plan Steering Committee Partners (The Community Addictions Peer Support Association, The Royal, AccessMHA, The Kids Come First Health Team, The Ottawa Hospital, The Canadian Centre on Substance Use and Addictions, and The Canadian Public Health Association) and various health, social services, lived and living experience, first responder, hospital partners and networks, with Ottawa Public Health providing the backbone support.
+The dashboard is a community driven tool, built by community partners, for the communityThis dashboard was born out of the recommendations from the Ottawa Community Action Plan Summit in 2019 and is a result of a multi-year collaboration between members of the Overdose Prevention and Response Task Force including CAPSA, The Royal, AccessMHA, The Kids Come First Health Team, 1Call1Click.ca and various other health, social services, people with lived and living expertise, first responder, hospital partners and networks, with Ottawa Public Health providing the backbone support.

 Why was this dashboard created?